Skip to main content

 What happens if a company temporarily disappears?

-If a company doesn’t appear anymore in the registry, the moitor is immediately deactivated.
+If a company doesn’t appear anymore in the register, the moitor is immediately deactivated.
 This is permanent - you’ll need to create a new monitor if the company reappears.

 Can I get the actual data that changed?